zhaosjason/hw4/part_1.md

 * You can assume that there are no overflow pages in the hash index
 * The queries always return a result

+Clarification

+* assume that each page accessed is from disk (memory only has space for one page)

 ## Select Queries

 Suppose we run `select name from Emp where ssn=1000`.